sonos/torch-to-nnef/docs/tutos/5_llm.md

 with state of the art on Apple Silicon and soon likely on Nvidia GPU's.
 In the industry most players use the `transformers` library and a lot of the HuggingFace ecosystem to specify their models in PyTorch.
-This make this library the most up to date source of Model architecture and pretrained weights.
+This make this library the most up to date source of Model architecture and pre-trained weights.
 To ease the export and experiments with such models `torch_to_nnef` (this library), has added a dedicated set of modules that we will now present to you.

+In this part we will only present ability to export to the `tract` inference engine.

 ## Exporting a transformers pre-trained model